vijai-veerapandian/linux-ubuntu-jenkins-ci/README.md

 ![latest](./assets/20250717170904.png).

-That's all.Happy playing with Jenkins!
+That's all.
+Start building with Jenkins!:-)